Automobile Manufacturers Association: Activities

+In 1969, the association engaged with rising federal regulation, including environmental regulation as smog, lead pollution, and other pollutants from the burgeoning automotive industry grew.
+Association president Thomas C. Mann's annual address to the association in 1969, entitled "Clean Air and the Automobile," detailed the industry's attempts to reduce pollutants while questioning the harm caused by them.
+The speech is also an early example of industry questioning the risk of global warming brought about by carbon dioxide pollution.

 Foreign-owned automakers

 In August 1972, the group changed its name to the Motor Vehicle Manufacturers Association, to reflect the growing importance of truck makers.
 A major issue then developed over whether foreign-owned automakers with operations and in some cases manufacturing within the U.S. could join the group.
 In 1986 the association ruled that foreign transplants had to manufacture half their American sales within the country in order to join; a grandfather clause allowed Honda and Volvo to stay in.
 In May 1988, Toyota's attempt to join was rejected on this line.
 By 1992, Toyota and Nissan were able to meet the membership mark and qualify to join.

 In late 1992, the group expelled Honda, Volvo, and heavy truck makers and changed its name to the American Automobile Manufacturers Association.
 The association now was back to its traditional stance of representing the "Big Three" manufacturers.
 They also moved their headquarters from Detroit to Washington, D.C., in order to have a stronger governmental presence.

 However, their situation became problematic with the DaimlerChrysler merger of 1998, which meant there were only two American-only manufacturers, too few for an organization.
 The American Automobile Manufacturers Association was thus phased out in January 1999, and a new and different successor group, the Alliance of Automobile Manufacturers, was formed and included many foreign-owned manufacturers.